Pros and Cons of CASB for SaaS Security

 CASBs today help with all three of these objectives, but they are incomplete as a solution.
 The original purpose of a CASB was to discover unsanctioned SaaS applications when companies were operating with a walled garden model.
 Digital transformation has changed all of that.
 Workers are spread around the world using a simple Internet connection and using managed and unmanaged devices.
 The fundamental shift in the underlying infrastructure has created challenges for CASBs because of their technology foundation of assuming that workers are on the company network, and the company has visibility into their network traffic.

 Effective SaaS security begins with discovery, and for CASBs, that means collecting and analyzing the network traffic.
 Though they do not need to be inline with the traffic, the platform-focused vendors do require that in order to be able to control access to the SaaS application.
-Being inline also allows them to monitor the data used by the SaaS application.
+Being inline also allows them to monitor the data used by the SaaS application lifecycle.

 Collecting this data means that a CASB must collect network traffic for every user, and this is usually done with a physical or virtual network device that acts as a gateway to the Internet and SaaS applications.
 The latest industry thinking is for a CASB to be part of what Gartner calls a Security Service Edge (SSE), which is a combination of a CASB, secure web gateway (SWG), cloud firewall, and zero trust network access (ZTNA).
 This approach merges SaaS security with network security, meaning that you cannot have one without the other.